The FUAVE consortium is building a sustainable base for the development and use of these test areas.

 FUAVE test areas in detail

 Jätkäsaari is a densely populated area in the heart of Helsinki.
-Ideal for an urban UAV testfield, for diverse applications requiring low altitude and autonomous flying, i.e., for deliveries, sampling, traffic monitoring, water quality monitoring, following sailing competitions etc. The types of UAVs may vary from light to heavy upon application.
-Coordinated by Forum Virium Helsinki Oy is one of the biggest actors in the area.
+The area is ideal for an urban UAV testfield, for diverse applications requiring low altitude and autonomous flying, i.e., for deliveries, sampling, traffic monitoring, water quality monitoring, following sailing competitions etc. The types of UAVs may vary from light to heavy upon application.
+Forum Virium Helsinki Oy is one of the biggest actors in the area.
 Paikkatietokeskus FGI will be the main operator/contact for all D-area flights.

 Picture: City of Helsinki Media Bank / Julius Konttinen

 Helsinki East is a new operational and fully licensed aerodrome some 60 mins east of Helsinki by road.
 It is developed and managed by Redstone Aero, owned by the aviation industry and professionals.
 The main focus is to provide services for professional GA and future air traffic.
 Redstone wants to be on the leading edge in developing future Aerodrome solutions.
 Strong involvement in digitalization, 5G, and data processing will be a big part of Helsinki East operations.
 Redstone focuses on creating an innovation center for developing unmanned and electric aviation.
 The innovation center will form a network of drone professionals and will provide aviation services, workspace, and co-operation to all members of the community.